ArtCodeStudio/facebook-events-october-plugin/README.md

 At some point you may encounter a message like this:
 ![enter image description here](https://raw.githubusercontent.com/ArtCodeStudio/facebookevents-october-plugin/master/docs/images/app_review.png)

-Apps only need to be send into review, if you plan to make it public and usable by others, so this can be ignored in our case.
+Apps only need to be sent into review if you plan to make it public and usable by others, so this can be ignored in our case.